mmurski/Scripts-1/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting overloads to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Load balancers defend organizations against DDos attacks by shifting attack traffic away from the corporate server towards a public cloud.
+A jump box provides a buffer by being an origination point for admins running tasks.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

 Filebeat watches and monitors log files for anomalies and sends data to pre determined location for review.
 Metricbeat is installed on the server and monitors operating system changes.